sarlindo/hugo-arlindo-website/content/blog/terraform-and-ansible-part1of2.md

 In the above example, I am basically calling the terraform-aws-modules/security-group/aws module 2 times to create different security groups in AWS.
 However there is still a bit of duplication here, I would instead like to be able to invoke the terraform-aws-modules/security-group/aws module in a loop and alter the variable input to keep the codebase a little more DRY.

-## Wait… there is Terragrunt that can help with alot of these issues...
+## Wait… there is Terragrunt that can help with alot of these issues.

 There exists a tool called Terragrunt which is basically a wrapper for Terraform and has it's own stanza that you basically embed into your Terraform for example: